tobiasrausch/wally/README.md

 ## Credits

-Wally relies heavily on the [HTSlib](https://github.com/samtools/htslib) and [OpenCV](https://github.com/opencv/opencv).
-The visualization of genomic alignments was heavily inspired by [IGV](https://github.com/igvteam/igv).
+Wally relies heavily on the [HTSlib](https://github.com/samtools/htslib) and [OpenCV](https://github.com/opencv/opencv) libraries.
+[Claude](https://claude.com/) is used for bug fixes, performance improvements and code suggestions.
+The initial visualization of genomic alignments (`region` subcommand) was heavily inspired by [IGV](https://github.com/igvteam/igv).